ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 as the Nurgling attempts to get away from the action.
-If the Greedy Nurgling Ball bounces into an occupied square, the player must attempt to catch it but will suffer an additional -1 modifierr as the Nurgling attempts to fight them off.
+If the Greedy Nurgling Ball bounces into an occupied square, the player must attempt to catch it but will suffer an additional -1 modifier as the Nurgling attempts to fight them off.
 If the player fails to catch it, or if the square is occupied by a Prone or Stunned player, the ball will bounce again.